45498106/GameBoyAdvance/README.md

 This project is trying to make an emulator for GB, GBC, GBA that can run in browser.

-I'm trying to implement the most of lightweight library to helping more browser can using it
+I'm trying to implement the most of lightweight library, to helping more browser can using it.

 Frontend: https://hadesd.github.io/GameBoyAdvance/index.html